tlecomte/friture/README.rst

 Friture
 =======

-**Friture** is an application to display real-time visualizations of live audio data.
-It provides level meters, scope, spectrum or spectrogram.
+**Friture** is an application to visualize and analyze live audio data in real-time.

+Friture displays audio data in several widgets, such as a scope, a spectrum analyzer, or a rolling 2D spectrogram.

-This program can be useful for educational purposes, or to analyze the audio response of a hall, etc.
+This program can be useful to analyze and equalize the audio response of a hall, or for educational purposes, etc.

 The name *Friture* is a french word for *frying*, also used for *noise* in a sound.